 - Confusion or new memory problems

 If your provider does not call back right away, you may need to go to the emergency room.
-This is especially important if you are vomiting or have diarrhea for more than 4 hours.
+This is particularly important if you are vomiting or have diarrhea for more than 4 hours.

 Sick-day management - diabetes; Diabetes - sick day management